Who is required to live on campus?

 How many students live on campus?

-Approximately 2,640 first- and second-year undergraduate students live in 11 Residential Commons.
-Three hundred (300) upperclass and graduate students live in seven residence halls.
+Approximately 2,680 first- and second-year undergraduate students live in 11 Residential Commons.
+About 450 upper division students live in five residence halls.

 When do I sign up for housing?

-After you've been admitted to SMU and we receive your nonrefundable $685 Orientation, Housing and Matriculation deposit ($335 Orientation Fee, which includes orientation and Stampede and the $100 Housing Deposit and $250 Matriculation Fee), you will receive an email with directions on how to apply for housing.
+After you’ve been admitted to SMU and we receive your nonrefundable $800 Orientation, Housing and Matriculation deposit, you will receive an email with directions on how to apply for housing.

 When do I get my health form?

 Yes, as long as you and your friend request each other.
 Preferred roommate's name and social security number must be provided.